metta-systems/libsss/doc/spec.md

 #### 2.1.4 Application interface

 To better support an efficient and tight binding with an application, the following current statistics are plausibly expected to be made visible to the application:
-  1. RTT (current smoothed estimate)
+ * RTT (current smoothed estimate)
-  2. Packet size (including all overhead; also excluding overhead, only including payload)
+ * Packet size (including all overhead; also excluding overhead, only including payload)
-  3. Bandwidth (current smoothed estimate across of entire connection)
+ * Bandwidth (current smoothed estimate across of entire connection)
-  4. Peak Sustained Bandwidth (across entire connection)
+ * Peak Sustained Bandwidth (across entire connection)
-  5. Congestion window size (expressed in packets)
+ * Congestion window size (expressed in packets)
-  6. Queue size (packets that have been formed, but not yet emitted over a wire)
+ * Queue size (packets that have been formed, but not yet emitted over a wire)
-  7. Bytes in queue
+ * Bytes in queue
-  8. Per-stream queue size (either bytes per stream, or unsent packets, both??)
+ * Per-stream queue size (either bytes per stream, or unsent packets, both??)

 Notification should also be provided, or access for the following events (granularity of notification is TBD, and there should be no requirement on timeliness of the notifications, but any notification or status should include a best estimate of when the actual event took place):
-  1. Queue size has dropped to zero
+ * Queue size has dropped to zero
-  2. All required ACKs have been received (connection may be closed with no transmission state loss.)
+ * All required ACKs have been received (connection may be closed with no transmission state loss.)
-      a.
-ACK of specific packet (section of stream?) has been received (not all streams support this.
+   * ACK of specific packet (section of stream?) has been received (not all streams support this.
 Should this be queryable, rather than a notification?)

 ### 2.2 Packet types